gkcs/paropkar/README.md

 Complaint Filing System

-Paropkar is a project to help customers file complaints to TRAI.
+Paropkar is a project to help customers file complaints to their local Municipal Corporation.

-The complaints are maintained in a Big-Data database and external platforms like Twitter are integrated to allow users to share their complaints.
+The complaints are maintained in a MySQL database and external platforms like Twitter are integrated to allow users to share their complaints.

 Abbreviations: